Maryland Politics 2018 Winners

-What will be Harris’ explanation to his constituents if the government shuts down in a few hours?
+What will Harris explain to his constituents if the government shuts down in a few hours?

-The rural Western Maryland county is engulfed with corruption and crippling mismanagement.
+The rural Western Maryland county is on fire with corruption and crippling mismanagement.

 The all-male, all-white, all-Republican commissioner board was embroiled in scandal after scandal throughout 2018.
 Additionally, the putrid stench leftover by a former commissioner’s misdeeds during a South Korean business development trip and the subsequent investigations in its aftermath has left county residents feeling less than confident.

 While county residents had an opportunity to dramatically alter its five-member commissioner board in the November election, instead, voters opted to re-elect an all-white, all-male, all-Republican group, including the former commissioners’ president, who this summer was credibly accused of domestic violence against his soon-to-be ex-wife.

 Meanwhile, county residents rejected qualified women for county office.
 They turned down a brilliant state’s attorney candidate for no other reason than they had a “D” in front of their names on the ballot.